Die Apostolische Nachfolge

 Bishops Ambróz Lazík, Bl.
 Vasil Hopko and Stepán Trochta

 In 1950, both Greek Catholic bishops Gojdic and Hopko were imprisoned respective deported, but also the Latin rite bishops were not allowed to practise further at all.
 Josef Beran, Archbishop of Prague, was put to jail from 1949 up to 1963 and then went to Roman exile.
+Only in 2018 his remains returned from Saint Peter's to Prague.
 Bishop Ján Vojtaššák of Spiš as well was imprisoned for a long time and not allowed to work as a bishop afterwards.
 Most of the other bishops lived with similar circumstances.
 The former German auxiliary bishop of Prague, Johannes Remiger, was expelled already in 1946 and then went to Munich.

 Therefore in the following time some bishops were consecrated in clandestine and published only afterwards.